 John R. Oishei Children’s Hospital

-Women & Children's Hospital (and the new Oishei Children's Hospital) is the only center with the pediatric specialists (physicians, surgeons, respiratory therapists, nurses, nurse practitioners, social workers, child life, along with trained and compassionate support staff such as aides, housekeepers, dietitians) who can care for all children ages zero to 21 and their families.
+The new Oishei Children's Hospital is the only center with the pediatric specialists (physicians, surgeons, respiratory therapists, nurses, nurse practitioners, social workers, child life, along with trained and compassionate support staff such as aides, housekeepers, dietitians) who can care for all children ages zero to 21 and their families.
 It is also the only access point for pediatric critical care, Level 3 neonatal intensive care, and Level 1 Pediatric Trauma Centers in Western New York.
 The sickest babies and children come to the hospital for care, either directly or through transfers from other hospitals.
 Without the resources available at Women & Children's Hospital of Buffalo, these young patients would have to travel out of the area for care.

-New York State will assist Kaleida Health in closing its current funding gap by providing $35 million for the $270 million project, including $15 million from the Buffalo Billion for infrastructure at the Buffalo Niagara Medical Campus and up to $20 million from other State resources to support the new hospital.
+New York State assisted Kaleida Health in closing its funding gap by providing $35 million for the $270 million project, including $15 million from the Buffalo Billion for infrastructure at the Buffalo Niagara Medical Campus and up to $20 million from other State resources to support the new hospital.

 A major milestone of the new John R. Oishei Children's Hospital was celebrated on December 7, 2015 when the highest piece of steel was raised into the air and placed atop the 12-story structure located at Ellicott and High Streets across from the Buffalo General Medical Center.

-The $270 million hospital will be an integral part of the Buffalo Niagara Medical Campus, linking with Buffalo General, the Gates Vascular Institute, Roswell Park Cancer Institute, the new University at Buffalo Medical School and others.
+The $270 million hospital is an integral part of the Buffalo Niagara Medical Campus, linking with Buffalo General, the Gates Vascular Institute, Roswell Park Cancer Institute, the new University at Buffalo Medical School and others.

-It ensures pediatric and maternal services remain available for patients in the Western New York region and will make patient care more effective and efficient.
-It will replace the current Women & Children’s Hospital of Buffalo to become the only comprehensive pediatric healthcare facility for Western New York.
+It ensures pediatric and maternal services remain available for patients in the Western New York region and makes patient care more effective and efficient.
+It replaces Women & Children’s Hospital of Buffalo to become the only comprehensive pediatric healthcare facility for Western New York.